White God: Animal welfare during filming

 Approximately 250 dogs were used in the film.
 With the exception of Bodie and Luke (the pair of brother dogs that portray Hagen), all the animal extras were dogs recruited from shelters or from the streets of the shooting location and trained with an eye toward their humane treatment and ultimate rehabilitation by Teresa Anne Miller, daughter of Hollywood animal trainer Karl Lee Miller whose work with animals includes films such as Babe and Cujo.
 Approximately 98% of the dogs were adopted after filming.
-Representatives for People for the Ethical Treatment of Animals were invited to make a statement on the animals' treatment during filming, but declined, stating that "We appreciated that they seemed to take some extra steps along the way so the dogs were comfortable and not hurt... but we cannot endorse a film without having visited the set."

 Reception

 Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 88% based on 101 reviews, with an average rating of 7.6/10.
 The website's critical consensus reads, "White God isn't an easy watch, but its soaring ambition and powerful acting — human and canine alike — make it well worth the effort."
 On Metacritic, the film has a score of 80 out of 100 from 29 critics, indicating "generally favorable reviews".